Anthony Kennedy is not the Supreme Court's swing justice anymore

 Even as the Times noted that Kennedy was an “equal-opportunity disappointer,” it urged Kennedy to think about his legacy on a few important cases where he pushed the court in the direction of civil liberties, abortion rights, and protections for LGBT people—a record that culminated in the historic Obergefell decision legalizing same-sex marriage nationwide in 2015.

 But the 2017 term has put the lie to the idea that Kennedy is liberals’ best hope to save the country from the type of conservative judicial activism embraced by Trump’s first Supreme Court appointee, Neil Gorsuch.
 The most recent court term has seen a host of contentious, high-stakes cases that have resulted in 5-4 decisions 17 times.
-In every single one of those cases, Kennedy has sided with the court’s conservative justices.
+In all 14 of those cases that have split along ideological lines, Kennedy has sided with the court’s conservative justices.
 His vote on Tuesday to uphold Trump’s travel ban followed his vote a day earlier to approve racial gerrymandering in Texas, and one three weeks prior to allow a business to discriminate against LGBT customers.

 In other words, for all the liberal fears that Kennedy will be replaced with someone like Gorsuch, the ideological distance between Kennedy and Gorsuch is vanishingly small.

-Note: Correction: An earlier version of this article misstated the justices who sided with Kennedy in the Wayfair case.